 The Carbon Reflex 1 Tent from MSR remarkably weights only 1 lb 7 oz, (.66 kg).
 Aside from sleeping on a tarp, this is one of the lightest tents for solo camping out there.
 And when I say solo, that’s exactly what this tent is designed for.
-The inside of the Reflex 1 has just enough room for a sleeping pad, and not much else.
+The inside of the Reflex 1 has just enough room for a sleeping pad and not much else.

-Thanks to a somewhat roomy vestibule (for this tents size) the Carbon Reflex 1 offers an additional 2 feet of floor space that works perfect for keeping gear out of the elements like shoes, stove and cooking stuff.
+Thanks to a somewhat roomy vestibule (for this tents size) the Carbon Reflex 1 offers an additional 2 feet of floor space that works perfectly for keeping gear out of the elements like shoes, stove and cooking stuff.

 Camping space limited?
 This tent can be pitched just about anywhere with one caveat.
 MSR’s Carbon Reflex 1 is a non-freestanding design tent.
 Once pitched the tent will fall over if not staked into the ground.
-For the most part this had not been an issue, just make sure you camp someplace you can drive a stake into the ground.
+For the most part, this had not been an issue, just make sure you camp someplace you can drive a stake into the ground.
 The plus side is the tents so narrow it can fit in just about any nook and cranny you can find.

 What can be Improved?

 When sitting inside the Carbon Reflex it was impossible for me to sit up straight without my head hitting the top of the tent.
 I’m 5’11 and I have a 3″ sleeping pad, which meant I had to crouch down a bit messing with my posture.
 If I was camping for a long period of time and planned to be inside my tent a lot this design could present an issue.